Originally posted 2012-03-06 16:30:23. Republished by Blog Post Promoter

 As it turns out, the illustration above is one Rebecca used to illustrate her blog post: a collage of Head & Shoulders shampoo bottles and various private label products that look more or less alike the real thing.
 Some more, some less.

 But none of them looks like what I found in the Clifton, New Jersey Acme Market on a recent visit.
-What is wrong with this picture (right), featuring a product sold by the renowned Personal Care Products, Inc. company from Bingham Farms, Michigan?:
+What is wrong with this picture (above), featuring a product sold by the renowned Personal Care Products, Inc. company from Bingham Farms, Michigan?:

 Yep: It looks like Head & Shoulders – the famous dandruff shampoo.
 It has the word DANDRUFF prominently displayed on it.
 But what does it say in relatively small print between “SHAMPOO” and “DANDRUFF”?